Dano-Sato/REMO-Library-in-pygame/README.md

 REMO Library in Pygame is useful wrapper of the pygame library.

 It supports scene control, and useful objects in pygame.

-It supports image, text, sprite, grid, layout, button objects and fast,efficient graphic drawing function
+It supports image, text, sprite, grid, layout, button, slider objects and fast,efficient graphic drawing function

-ex) imageObj, spriteObj, textObj, textButton, imageButton ...
+It supports user I/O and smart path finding

 It is an efficient 2D Game Library.
 3D calculation is not supported.